3btesham/NBA-Playoff-Prediction-Neural-Network-Model/README.md

-# Predicting the Outcome of the Playoffs in a NBA Season Using a Neural Network Model
+# Predicting the Outcome of a Team in the Playoffs in a NBA Season Using a Neural Network Model